Derby do Minho: Media coverage of the Derby do Minho

-SC Braga and Vitória SC are recognised for the quality of their infrastructure and teams, but they are even better known for the rivalry between their fans and members, which is why they are placed in an intermediate position between the Big Three and the other clubs.
-In fact, the Minho derby is considered to be the 4th most popular match among fans across the country, right after the Classics, with the respective cities of Braga and Guimarães excited to watch this always scorching game.
+SC Braga and Vitória SC are recognised for the quality of their infrastructure and teams, but they are much better known for the rivalry between their fans and members, which is why they are placed in an intermediate position between the Big Three and the other clubs.
+In fact, the Minho derby is considered to be the 4th most popular match among fans across the country, right after the Classics, with the respective cities of Braga and Guimarães awaiting the game.
 This derby has more than one hundred and fifty official matches.

 In terms of home and away attendances, Vitória stands out compared to Braga because there is a deeply rooted culture of support, marked by localism and the strong connection of the fans to their local club.
 Even when the team is not in the top positions, Vitória continues to record high average attendances because the support base remains loyal regardless of the results.
 However, on the Braga side, given the excellent and more regular sporting results obtained at the turn of the century, they have gradually managed to increase their average due to the change in the mentality of the fans, many of whom were previously biclubistas (they also support one of the big three) and now tend to support the city club more exclusively.